cloudback/docs/content/features/s3-object-lock.md

 #### x-amz-object-lock-legal-hold
 Can be `ON` or `OFF` (case-sensitive).
 If legal hold is `ON`, the object is placed under a legal hold.
 If legal hold is OFF, no legal hold is placed.
 Any other value results in a 400 Bad Request (InvalidArgument) error.

+#### Content-MD5
+The required `Content-MD5` header is added by Cloudback automatically, no need to specify it manually.

 ### Dynamic values for retain-until-date

 Cloudback allows to calculate the value for `x-amz-object-lock-retain-until-date` dynamically using `liquid` templates.
 Cloudback uses [scriban](https://github.com/scriban/scriban) template engine to render the value of the header.
 Below are few examples: